Farm Manager of the Year

 - Contract Milkers

-Certain conditions must be met to enter this competition so you need to check your eligibility by reading our Conditions of Entry (pdf 267KB).
+Certain conditions must be met to enter this competition so you need to check your eligibility by reading our Conditions of Entry (pdf 206KB).

 If after reading the Conditions of Entry you are still unsure if you would be eligible to enter one of our competitions, send an e-mail to: firstname.lastname@example.org outlining your circumstance.
 Please include a phone number that you can be contacted on.

 Here's how it works

 - Fill out an Entry Form on this website during the entry open period.

-- To complete your entry, we require the Farm Owner's permission and if applicable, the Farm Employer's permission (if they are diffferent people), which can be obtained electronically or in printed form.
+- To complete your entry, we require the Farm Owner's permission and the Farm Employer's permission (if they are diffferent people).
+Permission can be obtained electronically or in printed form if they do not have an email address.

-- Once you have access to the Judging Criteria, the preparation for on-farm judging can begin!
+- As soon as you have access to the Judging Criteria preparation for on-farm judging can begin!

 Listed below are the areas you will be judged on and that an entrant should include in their presentation to the judges.